-On the screen is the Healthy Choices and Behaviors Standard.
+On your screen is the Healthy Choices and Behaviors standard.

-Each standard provides a general description and how the standard looks in action at the programmatic, staff, and student levels.

-The programmatic level describes what a program should look like in practice and the actions program leaders can take to create a program design that supports site-level quality.

-The staff level describes what the staff should be doing each and everyday and the actions staff can take to support site level program quality.

-And the participant level describes participant experiences and actions to inform program quality.
+Each standard provides a general description and how the standard looks in action at the Programmatic, Staff, and Student levels.
+The Programmatic Level describes what a program should look like in practice and the actions Program Leaders can take to create a program design that supports Site Level quality.
+The Staff Level describes what the staff should be doing each and every day, and the actions staff can take to support site level Program Quality.
+And the Participant Level describes participant experiences and actions to inform program quality.

-While there are 12 Quality Standards, they're not meant to be a siloed.
-You can have an activity that is active and engaged learning, show cases youth voice and leadership, and incorporates healthy choices and behaviors all at the same time.
+While there are 12 Quality Standards they're not meant to be siloed.
+You can have an activity that's Active in Engaged Learning, showcases Youth Voice and Leadership, and incorporates Healthy Choices and Behaviors all at the same time.

-Using the Quality Standards to Educate and Inform Stakeholders.
+Using the Quality Standards to educate and inform stakeholders.

-The Quality Standards are intended to create a framework of clear expectations, and a shared vision of quality among multiple stakeholders.
-The Standards can also be used as a resource to support collaborative efforts for stakeholders that are unfamiliar with after school and summer learning programs.

-For example if you use the phrase or term after school or summer learning with a potential local business partner, that might invoke an image or feeling of child care, or supervised recreation.
+The Quality Standards are intended to create a framework of clear expectations and a shared vision of quality among multiple stakeholders.
+The Standards can also be used as a resource to support collaborative efforts for stakeholders that are unfamiliar with After School and Summer Learning programs.
+For example, if you use the phrase or term after school or summer learning with a potential local business partner, that might invoke an image or feeling of child care or supervised recreation.

-In these cases you can use the standards to educate and inform those stakeholders that these programs are active places of engaged and meaningful learning, skill building, and leadership development where youth practice healthy choices and behaviors in a safe, supportive environment for all students.
+In these cases, you can use the Standards to educate and inform those stakeholders that these programs are active places of engaged and meaningful learning, skill building, and leadership development where youth practice healthy choices and behaviors in a safe, supportive environment, for all students.